 If bloating or constipation occurs with prebiotics, you may be introducing them too early (or too much).
 If you have this reaction, it shows you need the support - just work with your body's tolerance, and maybe get a little more aggressive with your previous probiotic/antimicrobial strategy.

-I take Megaspore and will rotate bottles TruBifido, Theralac & TruFlora - a small intestine-focused probiotic.
-I keep Lauricidin on hand for seasonal support & periodic conditioning of my immune system against stealth infections (such as EBV).
-I'll add in RestorFlora periodically if I went a little carb-happy over a holiday or dinner out & generally to support probiotic diversity.
+I take Megaspore and will rotate between bottles TruBifido, Theralac, RestorFlora, & TruFlora.
+I keep monolaurin on hand for seasonal support & periodic conditioning of my immune system against biofilm and other stealth infections.
+I use a more metabolic targeted version of Berberine by Integrative Therapeutics for support of blood sugar control prior to meals (as well as microbial balance).